|

 This page provides information on one moderately priced hotel in the downtown area.
 The page says there is "Wireless LAN Access In Lobby."

 Clicking the link show above will take you to a machine translation of a Japanese page about some capsule hotels in Kumamoto.
-There is quite a lot of information available, including comments by users and links to pictures of the facilities but the machine translations are rather hard to deciphe.
-For example, for some reason the katakana "capsule hotle" is translated as "tube hotel".
+There is quite a lot of information available, including comments by users and links to pictures of the facilities but the machine translations are rather hard to decipher.
+For example, for some reason the katakana "capsule hotel" is translated as "tube hotel".
 Click here to read an essay by a foreign visitor to a capsule hotel in Tokyo.

 [top]